p2-inc/phasetwo-containers/docs/manual-install.md

-# Keycloak config for bare metal installations
+# Installing the Phase Two library in an unpacked Keycloak (aka "bare metal installations")

-This readme covers how to deploy a Keycloak instance on bare metal
+This README covers how to deploy a Keycloak instance on bare metal

 ### Installation
 Make sure you have at least JDK 11 or higher installed

 Download [Keycloak](https://www.keycloak.org/downloads)

-Extract the zip archive
+Extract the zip or gz archive

 ### Configuration